Estimated reading time: 10 minutes

 11. Other restrictions

 Check the contract for any other conditions that may be placed on you.
 These points should be made clear during the hiring process, but it’s essential to be aware of small details.
-Some employers have strict data protection policies, which means you may not take information outside the office.
+Some employers have strict data protection policies, so you may not take information outside the office.
 Others (defence contractors and other sensitive employers) restrict employees from bringing mobile phones or cameras onto the premises.
 You will need to consider these restrictions if you have important reasons to be contacted at work (such as an ill family or the birth of a child).

 What is a Good Employment Agreement?